WinterYukky/amazon-ivs-multi-host-for-web-demo/README.md

-# Amazon IVS multiple hosts web example
+# Amazon IVS Multi-host for Web Demo

 This project is a demonstration application to try out Amazon IVS multiple hosts on static website.